dplecko/fairadapt/cran-comments.md

 ## Update
 This is an update.
 In this version I have:

-* fixed the vignette typesetting
+* fixed the ggplot2 related warnings that appeared on CRAN